 Can I Design my Own Wedding Ring?

+Yes you can!
+Here at Burrells we pride ourselves on our bespoke jewellery service.
 Do you have an engagement ring that is a little more unusual?
 Perhaps you are looking for a unique style of wedding ring?
-Designing your own ring, with the help of a reputable jeweller, could be the perfect option for you.
+Designing your own ring, with the help of our master goldsmith Sarel might be the perfect idea for you.

 Sarel Du Plessis has been with us for many years and loves nothing more than meeting with customers and talking over designs and ideas.